MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

     ![Prompt where users enter a justification](media/Sensitivity-label-justification-required.png)

-- **Require users to apply a label to their email and documents.** Also known as mandatory labeling: To help ensure that content is labeled, you can require that a label must be applied before users can save documents and send emails.
+- **Require users to apply a label to their email and documents.** Also known as mandatory labeling, you can require that a label must be applied before users can save documents and send emails.
+Use this option to help increase your labeling coverage.
 The label can be assigned manually by the user, automatically as a result of a condition that you configure, or be assigned by default (the default label option described above).
 Here's the prompt shown in Outlook when a user is required to assign a label.

     ![Prompt in Outlook asking user to apply required label](media/sensitivity-labels-mandatory-prompt-aipv2-outlook.PNG)